mrweiyi/Full_Stack_Developer_Coding_Challenge/README.md

-# matroidCodingChallenge
+# XXXCodingChallenge
-Matroid Coding Challenge    for @Yi Wei
+XXX Coding Challenge    for @Yi Wei

 # Project Abstract
 This project provides a REST API for users to get current outcome of a video (correspond to a unique video ID), where the ranges of time of some certain actors will be returned.